ahervy/ahervy/README.md

-# 👋 Hello, world!

-🌍 My name is Arnaud Hervy.
-I'm a **Technical Writer** and UX Writer.
+# 👋 Hi!
+My name is Arnaud, and I'm a Technical Writer

-## 📖 About Me

-I take complicated tech stuff and explain it in a way that’s easy to understand.
-I just obtained my certification in UX writing to further enhance the user experience through helpful conversations.
+I explain products and services in a way that's easy to understand.
+With my new certification in UX writing, I can now further enhance the user experience by creating engaging and helpful conversations.

-## 🤝 Let's Connect!
+## 🤝 Let's Connect

-- **Interested in working together?** I'd love to hear about your project!
+- **Interested in working together?** I'd love to hear about your project.
 Let's talk about your technical writing needs.
-- **Questions about my work?** Feel free to send me a message!
+- **Questions about my work?** Feel free to send me a message.